-Figure 4.
-Correlation network among a selection of response variables measured for the first (eight-hour) trials, with all 12 species pooled together (left) and all but C. undatus (right).
-Highly correlated variables appear closer to each other, the proximity of points being determined by multidimensional clustering using a Principal Coordinates Analysis with stats::cmdscale((1 - abs(correlations)), k = 2) in R (see corrr package; Kuhn et al., 2022) and are joined by stronger paths.
-Path colour is determined by the correlation coefficient and sign, and correlations whose absolute value is below 0.2 are not shown.

-Given that species may show different flight strategies and are not equally represented in the sample, correlations with preflight mass were further analysed within the eight most numerous species only (Figure 5).
-In all species but A. olivicolor, higher preflight mass negatively impacted the latency to the first flight bout, in other words it increased the propensity to take off, or showed no relationship.
-This effect did not appear clearly in the multivariate analysis (Figure 4 and Suplementary Figure S3), but could have been concealed by near-zero correlation coefficients in the two most abundant species, A. laticornis and A. hyperici.
-Mixed effects with mean flight bout distance, total flight distance and number of flight bouts were found.
-Noticeable positive correlations were found for preflight mass with the former two variables in C. undatus only, and with the latter two variables in M. fulgidicollis, A. hyperici, A. laticornis and A. hastulifer.
-Some particularly high correlations coefficients found in M. fulgidicollis are, however, to be considered cautiously considering the low sample size and scarce active flights recorded in this species (four in total, see Figure 8), suggesting that such high coefficients resulted from a fraction of the individuals and could correspond to a biassed sample.

-Figure 5.
-Correlation coefficients between preflight mass and a selection of response variables during the first (eight-hour) trial, sorted by increasing value, in the eight most abundant species in the samples.

-Flight performance
+Regardless of their species, most tested individuals performed several short flight bouts within a single eight-hour trial (Figure 2).
+Flight bout number was highly variable: 25 or less for half of trials with flight activity, but more than 58 for a quarter (39 trials), and 16 trials (10 %) overreaching this number with more than 150 flight bouts over eight hours.
+Three trials even exceeded 300 flight bouts: two by females A. hyperici (407 and 379 flight bouts) and one by a female A. laticornis (308 flight bouts).
+The distance flown during a flight bout was also highly variable (median 2 m, 10% above 9.5 m, up to 653 m).

+Interspecific variation in flight performance

-Two flight performance variables measured during the first (eight-hour) trial varied significantly among species (sex pooled): total flight distance (Kruskal-Wallis, χ²(7) = 20.4, p = 0.005, n = 208) and mean distance flown per flight bout (Kruskal-Wallis, χ²(7) = 23, p = 0.002, n = 208).
-However, Dunn tests highlighted only few differences among groups: between A. olivicolor and C. undatus for total flight distance, between A. hastulifer and A. laticornis for mean distance flown per flight bouts.
-Move latency (χ²(7) = 8.46, p = 0.29, n = 208) and number of flight bouts (χ²(7) = 13.7, p = 0.06, n = 208) were not influenced by species.
+Among the four flight performance variables measured during the first (eight-hour) trial, two of them varied significantly among species (sex pooled): total flight distance (Kruskal-Wallis, χ²(7) = 20.4, p = 0.005, n = 208) and mean distance flown per flight bout (Kruskal-Wallis, χ²(7) = 23, p = 0.002, n = 208).
+However, Dunn’s tests highlighted only a few differences among groups: between A. olivicolor and C. undatus for the total flight distance, between A. hastulifer and A. laticornis for the mean distance flown per flight bouts.
+Latency to first flight bout (χ²(7) = 8.46, p = 0.29, n = 208) and number of flight bouts (χ²(7) = 13.7, p = 0.06, n = 208) were not influenced by species.

+Factors of intraspecific variation in flight performance

 Intraspecific differences in the three most abundant species (A. hyperici, A. laticornis and A. olivicolor) demonstrated that endogenous factors influenced some of their flight capacities.
 Preflight mass positively affected total flight distance, as well as the number of flight bouts in A. hyperici and A. laticornis, but not in A. olivicolor (Table 3).
 Response variables showed no sex bias, as either fixed effects had no significant influence, or null models were better.
 However, marginal R² were weak and other factors likely have impacted flight performance.
-Only A. hyperici showed standing out marginal R² with number of moves (R² = 0.23) and total flight length (R² = 0.27) while every other R² did not exceed 0.13.
+Only A. hyperici showed standing out marginal R² with number of moves (R² = 0.25) and total flight length (R² = 0.28) while every other R² did not exceed 0.13.